 you leave Hallettsville

 traveling on FM 957 towards Breslau, you will cross over a small creek

 named West Campbell Branch – known as just plain “Campbell Branch”

 to most folks.
 Recently, I was doing my weekly routine of researching

 the microfilm files at the Friench Simpson Memorial Library in Hallettsville

-when I came across a fascinating story, from 1944, about the legend of Campbell’s
+when I came across a fascinating story, from 1944, about the legend

-evidently it does.
+surrounding it, but evidently it does.